kenvantruong/conquer-clone/README.md

 ## Overview

 This website was created for the Chingu Voyage 11 Solo Project Pre-Application.
 It's a landing page inspired by Conquer bootstrap template.
-It has smooth scrolling abilities, nice design, and responsive in mobile devices.
+It has smooth scrolling abilities and Parallax Design.

 LIVE LINK : https://kenvantruong.github.io/conquer-clone/